escottkey/dss/DEVELOPING.md

 - dapp.tools
 - solc v0.4.24
-- tests use ds-test and are in changeConfigs ending .t.sol
+- tests use ds-test and are in files ending .t.sol

 ## Units